 The selection of reviewers in our journal is made considering the subject of the manuscript and the academic background and experience of the reviewer.
 Our team has contacted professionals from different disciplines located on different continents, as well as a technical team, software platforms and computer services to guarantee the publication of documents that meet the required standards.

+Indexing.
 Amazonia Investiga is indexed in various databases, libraries and repositories; indexing processes are carried out on platforms external to ours, for this reason, the editorial team does not commit to indexing documents on external platforms.
 The incorporation or not, as well as the time of its incorporation in databases, repositories, indexers and virtual libraries where the journal is present are the responsibility of the organizations that carry out this activity.
+[Indexing]

 For the journal, the submission of an article implies that the authors certify and accept that it has not been published or accepted for publication in another journal, for which you must send the signed originality letter.

 The articles submitted by the authors are preliminary reviewed by the editor of the publication, in the light of the editorial policy of the journal and the requirements established in the guidelines for the authors.
 Document similarity is verified through Turnitin Similary Check software.
 If any article does not satisfy this first review, it will be returned to the authors for adjustment and subsequent submission.

 Regarding the evaluation process, the Editor first ensures that the articles meet the established requirements for authors.
 Once this is confirmed, the article is sent to two experts in the relevant field of knowledge for peer review.
 The anonymity of both the authors and reviewers is maintained.Regarding the evaluation process, the Editor first ensures that the articles meet the established requirements for authors.
 Once this is confirmed, the article is sent to two experts in the relevant field of knowledge for peer review.
 The anonymity of both the authors and reviewers is maintained.